ael-mess/USB-Joystick/README.md

 ### ATMega328p

 The ATMega328p files are in `atmega328p`.
 The joystick is pluged in `PORTD & 0b01111100` and managed by interruption with the `PCINT2` vector.

-To reprogramme the microcontroller it's necessary to flash the `atmega328p` with the Arduino core program :
+To reprogramme the microcontroller it's necessary to flash the `ATMega328p` with the Arduino core program :

-- Short-circuit the ATMega16u2 reset and ground lines present on the ICSP of this microcontroller.
+- Short-circuit the `ATMega16u2` reset and ground lines present on the `ICSP` of this microcontroller.
-- The Arduino must no longer be listed as a serial port in an lsusb, you can then execute the following commands:
+- The Arduino must no longer be listed as a serial port in an `lsusb`, you can then execute the following commands:
 ~~~
 $  cd atmega328p
 $  make all